Te Kete Ipurangi Navigation:

 Strand A – Personal health and physical development

-Students develop their understanding of factors which influence individual, whānau/family, and community well-being and learn to identify appropriate actions to enhance and sustain well-being.
+Students develop their understanding of factors that influence individual, whānau, and community well-being and learn to identify appropriate actions to enhance and sustain well-being.

 Strand C – Relationships with other people

-Students apply their understandings of personal and inter-personal relationships (in independent or caring situations with others) to selecting, preparing, and serving appropriate food.
+Students apply their understandings of personal and interpersonal relationships (in independent or caring situations with others) to selecting, preparing, and serving appropriate food.

 Strand D – Healthy communities and environments